Inspired by the works

 stories featured in anthologies and journals.

-and two history books for middle-graders.
-Her short fiction, poetry, creative nonfiction, and children’s stories are
+constructed from dreams, and two history books for middle-graders.
+Her short fiction, poetry, creative nonfiction, and children’s

 The Contest and Other Stories is also available in full color and